Raimondo di Sangro

 Raimondo di Sangro, Prince of Sansevero (30 January 1710 – 22 March 1771) was an Italian nobleman, inventor, soldier, writer, scientist, alchemist and freemason best remembered for his reconstruction of the Sansevero Chapel in Naples.

 Early life

 The seventh Prince of San Severo was born in Torremaggiore into a noble family.
 His father was Antonio, Duke of Torremaggiore, and his mother was Cecilia Gaetani of Aragon.
 His mother died shortly after his birth.
-From the age of ten he was educated at the Jesuit College in Rome.
+He spent his earliest years in Naples and in 1720 he was sent to the Jesuit Roman College in Rome to be educated.
+He studied under Athanasius Kircher's successor, the polymath Filippo Bonanni, and became fascinated with the Kircherian Museum and Jesuit scientific tradition.
+In 1726 he inherited the title of prince of Sansevero from his grandfather.